Last updated on July 8th, 2019 at 09:52 am

 13. Community.
 Gathering with the strength of the like-hearted.

-And as you put together your New Years plan for next year while I create my plan for taking 8 Women Dream to the next big level, I’m going to start you (and me) with the “Go-girl, Go-action Plan Checklist” by Sherri Morris, a contributor to the book.
+And as you put together your plans for next year while I create my plan for taking my online dream to the next significant level, I’m going to start with the “Go-girl, Go-action Plan Checklist” by Sherri Morris, a contributor to the book.

 The Go-girl, Go-action Plan Checklist

 1. Decide on your business type and name.
-Do research (this includes looking at URLs that are available) based on the design you have in mind:
+Do research (this includes looking at available URLs) based on the design you have in mind:

 2. Business Name: